 c) Set the right timing for sending messages

-d) Craft personalised content
+d) Craft personalized content

 e) Finally, you have to automate it